dunkerbunker/dunkerbunker/README.md

 <h1 align="center">Hi 👋, I'm Yoosuf Sayyid</h1>

 <h3 align="center">
-  A passionate developer from the Maldives🏝️.
-Finding my focus.
+  A not passionate developer from the Maldives🏝️.
+Development is mid.
 </h3>

 <br />